26-28 November, 2017

 I arrived back at Seibu Chichibu station around 7pm, bought a ticket for the 8:25 train back to Ikebukero, then went to the station food centre where I slowly lowered myself onto a seat like a broken old man, to enjoy my first proper meal in three days and contemplate the odyssey.

 This was a long, difficult hike.
-All up, around 30 kilometres.
+All up, it was around 30 kilometres.
 I wouldn’t recommend it unless you have a lot of hiking and bush navigation experience, and are a sucker for punishment.
-And then I still wouldn’t recommend it.
-Take the easier way, from Ryokami-sansou.
+And even then, I still wouldn’t recommend it.
+Go the sensible way, from Ryokami-sansou.
 I enjoyed the peace and remoteness of this journey, but it was an extremely tedious slog along that ridge.
-The main path up Mt Ryokami (the one that normal people take) has plenty of nice scenery and is a good workout in itself.
+The main path up Mt Ryokami (the one that normal people take) has plenty of nice scenery and is a great workout in itself.
 No need to kill yourself getting to the top the hard way.
 If, for whatever mad reason you do though, it’s a hell of a feeling of accomplishment at the end.

 General Beauty: 6.5

 Hikeography Rating: 6.5/10

 A good review of the sensible way to climb Mt Ryokami: